 Because SYS\$SYSTEM:SYS\$DEVICES.DAT is a text file, you can edit it but only to change the unit number of a Fibre Channel tape or medium changer device.
 However, as stated earlier, Fibre Channel tape and medium changer device information is stored internally by OpenVMS using clusterwide data structures, specifically clusterwide logical names.
-In OpenVMS Version 7.3, the only supported way to clean up these data structures is to do a complete cluster shutdown.
+To clean up these data structures, you must do a complete cluster shutdown.
 A rolling reboot (leaving at least one node up during the reboot of other nodes) is inadequate to clean up the structures.